jw-12138/cwgi-docs/src/pages/server-side.md

 title: 'Set up the server side'
 ---

-Server side is built for Cloudflare Workers only, the code is available on [GitHub](https://github.com/jw-12138/cwgi-api).
+Server side is fully built on Cloudflare Workers, so you don't need to pay for the servers, the code is available on [GitHub](https://github.com/jw-12138/cwgi-api).
 It's not required to have this step finished, but you might encounter some problems:

 - Limited access to GitHub API when user is not logged in, meaning **guests might get blocked when loading comments**.
 - The comment system will use GitHub's markdown rendering API, which will further **increase the request consumption** within current hour.
-- **Privacy**, you know I can see things I don't suppose to see, right?
+- **Privacy**, Using my callback URL could make login attempts, GitHub callback codes, and user tokens visible to me.
+However, I respect your privacy and will not misuse this information.

-But if you have decided to give a shot, here we go!
+For full control and enhanced privacy, I'd recommend to deploy your own Cloudflare Worker.

 ## Prerequisites